Definition of the target group(s)

 Progression of pupils

-The teachers and often the schools’ multi-professional pupil welfare team decide on the progression of pupils.
-Basically the progression follows the same principles as for mainstream pupils (see chapter 5.).
+The teachers and often the schools’ multi-professional student welfare body decide on the progression of pupils.
+The progression follows the same principles as for pupils in mainstream education (see chapter 5.3).
 The role of pupil assessment is to guide and encourage pupils in need of special support in their studies and to describe how each pupil has achieved the objectives set for them.
 The curriculum is required to determine the general and subject-specific criteria for assessment.
 In addition to reports and certificates, pupils and their parents or guardians must also be provided with sufficient and diverse assessment feedback on progress, strengths and those areas of learning that should be supported and developed.

 Assessment of pupils within extended compulsory education is based on the mainstream curriculum for basic education or on individual syllabi, as determined in each pupil’s decision of special support.
-Assessment of a pupil whose instruction is based on functional domains is based on individual objectives set in the pupil’s individual education plan.
-Pupil assessment focuses on progress in each functional domain.
+Assessment of a pupil whose instruction is based on functional domains is based on individual objectives set in the pupil’s IEP.
 The functional domains to be assessed are motor coordination, language and communication, social skills, activities of daily living and cognitive skills.
 Assessment must be based on the pupil’s growth and learning process, its starting points and objectives.
 Assessment of learning must take any obstacles to learning caused by the pupil’s disability or illness into account.

-Progression in special supprot follows the same general principles as other education.
-Any pupils, who have received a numerical or verbal assessment in all assessed subjects and have completed the grade to an acceptable standard, are promoted to the next grade.
+Progression in special support follows the same general principles as other education.
+Any pupils who have received a numerical or verbal assessment in all assessed subjects and have completed the grade to an acceptable standard, are promoted to the next grade.

 At the end of each school year, pupils receive a report, which includes their study programme and an assessment on how they have achieved the objectives set for them in each subject and, where necessary, also in subject modules or functional domains in extended compulsory education In addition, the report consists an assessment of the pupils’ conduct.
 The assessment may be given in a numerical and/or verbal form.